Over 50s travel insurance

 Excess is the amount of money you pay to your insurance provider if you need to make a claim on your travel insurance.
 This applies to each insured person for each type of claim you make.

-We define a pre-existing medical condition as an illness or injury that:
+We define a pre-existing condition as an illness or injury that:

 A pre-existing condition includes things like:

-If you have a pre-existing condition, you must disclose it to us before you buy your policy, otherwise you won't be covered for any related claims.
+If you have a pre-existing condition, you need to let us know about it before you buy your policy, otherwise you may not be covered.

-To cover your pre-existing medical conditions, you need to:
+To cover your pre-existing conditions, you need to:

 Declare them on your policy